1. Ada

 The impact of COVID-19 on the kidneys is not limited to the acute phase of the illness.
 COVID-19 patients who recover from the acute phase may still experience long-term kidney problems.
 The incidence of kidney pain COVID is especially high in people who have been hospitalized due to the COVID-19 virus.
 In one study, 35% of patients still had reduced kidney function 6 months after COVID-19 hospitalization.
 2

-Some patients may develop chronic kidney disease (CKD), which is a gradual decline in kidney function over time.
+Some patients may develop chronic kidney disease (CKD), a gradual decline in kidney function over time.
 The incidence of CKD in COVID-19 patients is not well understood, but it’s believed to be higher compared to the general population.

 How can you treat COVID kidney pain?